segovia-no/MancoStats/README.md

 ## Roadmap
 - More commands for stats
+- Serialize servers data into JSON to store server configurations
-- I18n system for commands and responses
+- i18n for commands and responses